dotnet/EntityFramework.Docs/docs/efcore-vs-ef6/features.rst

 Feature Comparison
 ==================

-The following information will help you chose between Entity Framework Core and Entity Framework 6.x.
+The following information will help you choose between Entity Framework Core and Entity Framework 6.x.

 .. contents:: `In this article:`
     :depth: 2